KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp/README.md

 }
 ```

-The [xmpMM](https://github.com/adobe/xmp-docs/blob/master/XMPNamespaces/xmpMM.md) namespaces introduces mechanisms such as Pantry-Ingredient to handle the case when a glTF file is generated via derivation or composition of one or more source documents.
+The [xmpMM (ISO 16684-1$8.6)](https://github.com/adobe/xmp-docs/blob/master/XMPNamespaces/xmpMM.md) namespaces introduces mechanisms such as Pantry-Ingredient to handle the case when a glTF file is generated via derivation or composition of one or more source documents.
 The following example illustrates how `KHR_xmp` metadata can be computed in the case of two glTFs, both containing `asset` metadata, that are processed together to obtain a new composited glTF document.

 First glTF document: